Beyond Bad News: Environmental Wins You May Have Missed

 U.S. funding package delivers for wildlife.

-In a rare display of bipartisan agreement, a federal funding package signed into law in January 2026 delivered meaningful protections for animals.
-Dangerous riders that would have stripped Endangered Species Act protections from gray wolves and grizzly bears were defeated.
-Wild horses and burros were protected from slaughter, with $144 million in program funding maintained.
-The EPA was directed to develop non-animal chemical testing methods to reduce vertebrate animal testing.
-And enforcement of the Big Cat Public Safety Act was strengthened.
-As Humane World Action Fund noted, animal protection remains one of the few genuinely bipartisan concerns left in Washington.
+In January 2026, Congress passed a federal funding package that quietly delivered a string of wins for animal protection — in a rare show of bipartisan agreement.
+Attempts to strip Endangered Species Act protections from gray wolves and grizzly bears were defeated.
+Wild horses and burros were shielded from slaughter, with $144 million in program funding preserved.
+The EPA was directed to develop non-animal alternatives to vertebrate chemical testing.
+And enforcement of the Big Cat Public Safety Act — which restricts private ownership of lions, tigers, and other big cats — was strengthened.
+It's part of a broader pattern: animal protection has emerged as one of the few policy areas where lawmakers on both sides of the aisle continue to find common ground.
+Learn more.

 What You Can Do